-The film’s main theme song is pleasant and feels correct for the show; Frank De Vol’s overall music score sounds like ‘zany’ TV work; all that’s missing is a laugh track.
+The pleasant title song feels correct.
+Frank De Vol’s music score overall sounds like ‘zany’ TV work; all that’s missing is a laugh track.
 The protest song given to Liz to sing goes nowhere.
 For some awful reason Seaton has Liz and her girlfriend return to their ‘straight’ pre-beatnik jobs as sexy singers in a nightclub.
 The pop tune for that scene just seems all wrong, as does the happy-happy conclusion with the couple skipping away into Central Park.

 Entirely Successful is every scrap of film that features the great Ray Berwick’s trained Toucan, Amigo.
 They chose well, as the colorful bird guarantees a smile even without a virus — just seeing the way Amigo hops raises our spirits.
 Ditto the way he eats grapes.
 George Peppard performs a funny trick or two with the bird.
 What’s So Bad?’s attempt at editorial hip-ness pays off in one stylistic digression, a TV sports ‘instant replay’ of Amigo catching a grape.
 If Alfred Hitchcock really wanted to be funny, he would have had Ray Berwick train an entire flock of Toucans for a certain avian sci-fi thriller.

-A big section of the show goes for laughs with a very broad Amigo gag.
+One episode goes for laughs with a broad Amigo gag.
 Mary Tyler Moore’s Liz smuggles Amigo away from the menacing cops by sticking him under her dress and pretending that she’s about to deliver a baby.
 Is that a real Toucan sticking its beak up out of her dress to ask for another grape?
 Ms. Moore’s mugging is a string of funny faces that surely played well in 1968, even if the whole gimmick now seems far too desperate.
 The thin ‘pregnant lady’ jokes are saved by Thelma Ritter’s welcome cameo appearance as a sweet lady in the hospital waiting room.